AndrewDMorgan/School-Project-2/README.md

 # My Second Project For School
 My second project for school.
-It consists of a 3D renderer and soon to be basic physics.
+It consists of a 3D renderer and a custome physics engine (with many bugs).

 # Basic Information
-I will soon be uploading a more complete and cleaned up version of the renderer which has some optomizaitons.
-I will also be working on a physics engine so the player can collide with the static meshes.
+I will be continuing work on this.
+Next I ill fix some bugs and continue to add more features to my game

 # Planned Features